"The difference between genius and stupidity is that genius has its limits" - Albert Einstein ( 1879 - 1955 )

 Orbit: See: Trajectory.

-Photoelectric Effect: A quantum physics phenomenon whereby electrons are ejected from ( metal ) matter after bombardment by electromagnetic photons in the range of either visible light or x - rays whose mathematical explanation by Albert Einstein extended the quanta work of Max Planck.
+Photoelectric Effect: A quantum physics phenomenon whereby electrons are ejected from ( metal ) matter after bombardment by electromagnetic photons in the range of either visible light or - rays whose mathematical explanation by Albert Einstein extended the quanta work of Max Planck.
 Einstein won the 1921 Nobel Prize in Physics precisely "... for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect".
-Ironically, however, Einstein never won any Nobel Prize for special relativity theory as this was deemed theoretical mathematics and hence not eligible for any Nobel prize.
+Ironically, however, Einstein never won any Nobel Physics Prize for special relativity theory as this was deemed theoretical mathematics, actually belonging to the realm of philosophy, and hence not eligible for any Nobel prize.

-Photon: The elementary massless particle which is deemed the carrier of all types of electromagnetic force fields: radio waves ( longest wavelength - lowest frequency ), microwaves, infrared light, visible light, ultraviolet light, x - rays, gamma rays and cosmic rays ( shortest wavelength - highest frequency ).
-The quantum energy content of the photon is given as
+Photon ( Greek: phôs [ φ ω ς ] - German: Lichtquant [ Light Quantum ] ): This elementary, zero rest mass particle is deemed the carrier of all types of electromagnetic force fields: radio waves ( longest wavelength - lowest frequency ), microwaves, infrared light, visible light, ultraviolet light, - rays, gamma rays and cosmic rays ( shortest wavelength - highest frequency ).
+The quantum energy content of the photon ( Lichtquant ) is given as:

 Planck's Constant: Nature's fundamental constant, designated as .
-Without Planck's Constant there would no understanding of subatomic processes as it is used to set the basic sizes of quantization for all subatomic phenomena such as the electron and photon and the like.
+Without Planck's Constant there would no understanding of sub - atomic processes as it is used to set the basic sizes of quantization for all other sub - atomic phenomena such as the electron and photon and the like.
 Revealingly as to the vital role of Planck's Constant in understanding nature's forces, classical physics can be defined as when Planck's Constant tends to zero!

 Planck's Reduced Constant: See: Dirac's Constant.

-Poincaré Transformations: This is a generalized vector representation of Lorentz Transformation rules in four - dimensional Minkowski spacetime involving 10 parameters of a Lie Group ( Norwegian mathematician Sophus Lie ) for the continuous symmetry of differential spacetime manifolds which makes these groups the best mathematical objects for understanding theoretical particle physics.
-See: Lorentz Transformation Equations; Minkowski space.
+Poincaré Transformations: This is a generalized vector representation of Lorentz Transformation rules in four - dimensional Minkowski spacetime involving 10 parameters of a Lie Group ( Norwegian mathematician Sophus Lie, 1842 – 1899 ) for the continuous symmetry of differential spacetime manifolds which makes these groups the best mathematical objects for understanding theoretical particle physics.
+See: Lorentz Transformation Equations; Minkowski Space.